handsontable/hyperformula/CONTRIBUTING.md

 2. Make your changes on a separate branch.
 This will speed up the merging process.
 3. Always make the target of your pull request the `develop` branch, not `master`.
 4. **Important: For any change you make, please add test specs** in `test` folder.
 5. Please lint the code.
-We recommend following provided tslint configuration - to run a linter you can either run `make lint` command or `yarn tslint --project tsconfig.json`.
+We recommend following provided tslint configuration - to run a linter call `make lint` command.
 For a full list of avaible command please see `Makefile`.
 6. Add a thorough description of all the changes.

 Thank you for your commitment!